 The graphics card is the most crucial piece of the puzzle when it comes to gaming PCs.
 A graphics card can single-handedly dictate the capability of your PC in terms of handling games because it is directly responsible for gaming.

-A particular PC that fits the bill for this particular aspect from the list is the AVGPC Hellfire II.
-This gaming PC has an RTX 3060 Ti graphics card which is the best you can get in a gaming PC at the $1500 price range.
+A particular PC that fits the bill for this particular aspect from the list is the ABS Stratos Aqua.
+This gaming PC has an RTX 4070 graphics card which is the best you can get in a gaming PC in the $1500 price range.

 Processor